elsa-workflows/elsa-documentation/v3/src/pages/index.md

 description: Discover the potential of your .NET applications with Elsa Workflows.
 Create, modify, and manage workflows with ease, both programmatically and visually.
 ---

-Elsa Workflows is a powerful and flexible set of open-source .NET libraries designed to add workflow capabilities to any .NET application.
+Elsa Workflows is a powerful and flexible **execution** engine, encapsulated as a set of open-source .NET libraries designed to infuse .NET applications with workflow capabilities.
-With Elsa, developers can seamlessly integrate business processes and workflows into their applications, enhancing functionality and improving user experience.
+With Elsa, developers can weave **logic** directly into their **systems**, enhancing functionality and **automation** for a seamless user experience.

 Workflows in Elsa can be defined in two ways: